Intensive Driving Courses & Driving Lessons: Compare Prices, Find Instructors and More

 How the particular features of a car can make learning easier

 So here we are, already a good chunk of the way to finally finding a driving instructor that is suitable for your own individual needs.
-Let’s have a look at the options that are likely to influence you.
+However, as well as choosing because of the teaching style or intensive driving course versus conventional lessons you might also be influenced by some features of the car.
+So let’s have a look at the options that are likely to influence you.

 Special adaptations needed when learning to drive for those with disabilities

-Perhaps the first distinction that needs to be looked at after you decide whether you want heuristic or methodical driving lessons is whether you need any special adaptations to the car to enable you to control it.
+Perhaps the first distinction that needs to be looked at after you decide whether you want everyday or proactive driving lessons is whether you need any special adaptations to the car to enable you to control it.
 Or whether you have other special learning needs including being hard of hearing.

 Should you need an instructor that has a specially adapted car your first port of call should probably be the Disability Driving Instructors find a specialist driving instructor site.